masolele/Attention-U-Net-4-landuse-mapping-Ethiopia/README.md

 # Attention-U-Net-4-landuse-mapping-Ethiopia
-Mapping of land use following deforestation in Ethiopia using attention U-Net and Planet-NICFI images
+An attention U-Net model is used to map land use following deforestation in Ethiopia using Planet-NICFI images.